Starting salary and beyond: what to expect as an entry-level dental assistant

 Dental assisting is a growing profession and a rewarding career.

 As an entry-level dental assistant, you are part of a growing and dynamic profession.
 According to the U.S. Department of Labor’s Bureau of Labor Statistics, dental assisting is one of the fastest-growing careers.
-In fact, it is expected that there will be an 11% increase in dental assisting jobs between 2020 and 2030.
+The latest BLS data projects an 8% increase in dental assisting jobs between by 2031.

 Additionally, many states offer career paths for dental assistants and provide opportunities to perform additional functions and duties, and thus make greater contributions to the dental office.
 “With expanded functions, dental assistants can perform more chairside duties,” says Mary H., CDA, EFDA, EFODA.
 “We can expedite procedures and make the dental practice more efficient.”